akki2825/akkikek.github.io/_pages/about.md

 ### Volunteering

-- Built website for the [NGO](http://panchajanya.org) I work for in 2018.
+- Built website for an [NGO](http://panchajanya.org) I work for, in 2018.

 ### Freelancing

-- Designed and Developed a search tool for Online (Business) Listings.
-Built using Python and Elasticsearch in 2017.
+- Designed and Developed a search tool for Online (Business) Listings using Python and Elasticsearch in 2017.
 - Built website for [Pelican Biotech](http://pelicanbiotech.com) in 2016.
-- Reviewed code and designed few components for a Stealth Startup in 2017.
+- Reviewed code and designed few Python components for a Stealth Startup in 2017.
 - Full stack dev and consulting at an Ed-tech startup.

 ## Personal projects

-My personal technical projects and open source contributions are [here](https://github.com/akki2825)
+My personal technical projects and open source contributions are [here](https://github.com/akki2825).

-My non-technical project was in Material Science.
-The project was to analyse Corrosion and Wear behaviour of developed Fly-ash based Thermal Spray coating.
+My non-technical project (in Material Science) was to analyse Corrosion and Wear behaviour of developed Fly-ash based Thermal Spray coating.

 ## Education